Impact

 Risk and Exploitability

-Based on the description, it is inferred that the attack surface is network traffic, where an attacker can send crafted packets containing non‑single‑byte option kinds to a vulnerable host.
-The CVSS score of 7.0 indicates a high severity.
-The EPSS score of 0.00024 (0.024%) reflects a very low exploitation probability in broad data, yet the actual risk remains significant because the condition is easily satisfied by crafted traffic.
+The likely attack surface is network traffic, where an attacker can send crafted packets containing non‑single‑byte option kinds to a vulnerable host.
+The CVSS score of 8.2 indicates a high severity.
+The EPSS score is less than 1%, indicating a very low exploitation probability.
 The flaw is not listed in CISA KEV, and no public exploits are known.
-Nevertheless, the low EPSS should not give false reassurance; the vulnerability can lead to kernel memory exposure or a crash.
+Nonetheless, the low EPSS should not give false reassurance; the vulnerability can lead to kernel memory exposure or a crash.

 OpenCVE Enrichment